Middlebrow: Marketed middlebrow

 Oprah's Book Club and the Book-of-the-Month Club are middlebrow products marketed to deliver the classical and highbrow literature to the middle class.
 The middlebrow nature of Oprah's Book Club was highlighted by the novelist Jonathan Franzen, after his 2001 book The Corrections was selected as Oprah's book of the month.
-Franzen publicly complained that the selection was inconsistent with his place in "the high art literary tradition" as distinct from "entertaining books", though Franzen never used the term “middlebrow” during the kerfuffle and later claimed to not know what it meant.
+Franzen publicly complained that the selection was inconsistent with his place in "the high art literary tradition" as distinct from "entertaining books", though Franzen never used the term “middlebrow” during the kerfuffle and later claimed not to know what it meant.
 In a 1996 essay in Harper's Magazine, Franzen lamented book clubs for "treating literature like a cruciferous vegetable that could be choked down only with a spoonful of socializing".

 In A Feeling for Books (1997), a history of the Book-of-the-Month Club, from its establishment in 1926 to the 1980s, when it was entirely commercialised, Janice Radway said that middlebrow culture is not just a simulacrum of highbrow taste, but, instead, has defined itself in defiance of avant-garde high culture.